Established with Purpose

 Princeton University

-Economics, with Minors in Latin American Studies and Spanish.
-Member of the Advisory Boards of Princeton International Relations & Regional Studies, the Center for Global India, and the Mpala Institute.
+Graduated Cum Laude with a degree in Economics, with Minors in Latin American Studies and Spanish.
+Aliya serves on the Advisory Boards of Princeton International Relations & Regional Studies, the Center for Global India, and the Mpala Institute.
+In 2024, Kanji Hall opened at New College West — built to enable more students to benefit from a Princeton education.

 02